Skip to main content

 Alexandria Rental Accessibility Modification Program

-To apply, please submit a completed application in English or Spanish to Kim Cadena at 703.746.3104.
+To apply, please submit a completed application in English or Spanish to Kim Cadena or mail it to 100 N. Pitt St, Suite 425, Alexandria, VA 22314.
 For other languages, please contact Kim Cadena.

 Virginia Housing Rental Unit Accessibility Modification Program

 City residents may also be eligible for the Virginia Housing Rental Unit Accessibility Modification Grant Program.
 The Office of Housing is a designated Community Agent for Virginia Housing and can assist City renters in completing and submitting the required application.
-For more information, contact Kim Cadena at 703.746.3104.
+For more information, contact Kim Cadena.

 Discounted Memory Care Unit Waitlist